marlonecobos/kuenm2/README.md

 ## Checking the vignettes

 Users can check kuenm2 vignettes for a full explanation of the package functionality.
+The vignettes can be checked online at the [kuenm2 site](https://marlonecobos.github.io/kuenm2/) under the menu *Articles*.
-If installing the development version form GitHub, make sure to use the argument `build_vignettes = TRUE`.
+To build the vignettes when installing the package, if installing form GitHub, make sure to use the argument `build_vignettes = TRUE`.

 Check each of the vignettes with the code below: